ldrotos1/fairfax-fire-ops-data-utility/README.md

-# ffx-fire-app
+# ffx-fire-data-util
-A simulation operations dashboard and management application for the Fairfax County Fire and Rescue Department
+This project is a data management utiliy for the Fairfax County Fire and Rescue Operations Dashboard application.
+The project provides a CLI for creating and populating the application's PostgreSQL database

 ## Requirements
+Java 17
 PostgreSQL 13.4